stewart-ritchie-ps/learning-nginx/md/exercise-locations-and-routing.md

 }
 ```

-Copy and modify an index page as _/usr/web1/banana/banana.html_ so that you can identify that the right page is being served.
+Copy an index page to _/usr/web1/banana/banana.html_ - modify it so that you can identify that the right page is being served.

 Then we can test: